 Psychiatric Mental Health Nurse Practitioner (PMHNP)

-The Psychiatric Mental Health Nurse Practitioner (PMHNP) graduate certificate prepares certified advanced practice registered nurses who have graduated from a nationally accredited institution with a clinical MSN or DNP in another specialty to critically evaluate and apply scientific evidence to clinical practice to provide high-quality psychiatric care to individuals and families across the lifespan at risk for developing or having a diagnosis of psychiatric disorders to improve health outcomes and reduce health disparities.
+The Psychiatric Mental Health Nurse Practitioner (PMHNP) graduate certificate prepares certified nurse practitioners who have graduated from a nationally accredited institution with a clinical MSN or DNP in another specialty to critically evaluate and apply scientific evidence to clinical practice to provide high-quality psychiatric care to individuals and families across the lifespan at risk for developing or having a diagnosis of psychiatric disorders to improve health outcomes and reduce health disparities.

 PMHNP specialty courses focus on psychiatric assessment, triage and crisis intervention; biopsychological models of mental health and illness; theory and practice with individual interest (e.g., addictions, eating and sleep disorders, gender issues, HIV/AIDS, major psychiatric illnesses, violence) and with clinical populations of interest.
 Graduates are eligible to sit for the Psychiatric Mental Health Nurse Practitioner Certification Exam through the American Nurses Credentialing Center (ANCC).